Leaving Liskeard – Tribute to a Small Cornish Market Town

 I’ve posted about the almost forgotten Liskeard Bun before and how I got to judge its successor.
 I won’t repeat it here, but do take a look.

-Once upon a time, Liskeard was briefly made famous by Mary Portas.
+Once upon a time, Mary Portas came to town and Liskeard briefly shot into the limelight.
 The town scrubbed up for the occasion and put on a show.
 Mary, was very much taken by the food Liskeard had to offer and for a while we were known as Lipsmacking Liskeard.

 Liskeard – A Mining Town

 Liskeard may be a market town, but it was once a stannary town too, which is where the local tin was stamped and taxed.
 It was so important in the eighteenth and nineteenth centuries, during a copper mining boom, that it returned two MPs.
 The nearby moors have a mining heritage that goes back thousands of years and Liskeard is now part of the World Heritage Site for Mining.